 Clinical pharmacology is the study of all aspects of drugs as they relate to humans.
-Our BSc in clinical pharmacology is designed to provide you with a broad understanding of how drugs are developed, from discovery of molecules to treatment of patients.
+Our BSc (Hons.)
+Clinical Pharmacology is designed to provide you with a broad understanding of how drugs are developed, from discovery of molecules to treatment of patients.
 It will equip you with the knowledge and skills to enter a career in the life sciences, working in industry, academia or healthcare particularly in the development of new medicines.

 Our curriculum offers the opportunity to see what work is like in industry and healthcare through short placements and through hearing about the experiences of visiting lectures.
 Students may opt to do an additional professional training year working with an employer to build their skills between years 2 and 3 of the course.
 Students graduate with a BSc (Hons) Clinical Pharmacology.

 There are 33 modules you may select, enabling you to customise your BSc (Hons.)
 Clinical Pharmacology.
 A full list, with descriptions can be found here: https://www.sgul.ac.uk/study/undergraduate/undergraduate-courses/clinical-pharmacology-bsc-hons/modules

 |Bachelor of Science (with Honours) - BSc (Hons)||£18,000||Overseas Fees|

 - Applicants who have sat a test more than twice in one year will not be considered.